Alisha Abdullah

-Alisha Abdullah is an Indian racing driver.
+Alisha Abdullah (born July 24, 1989) is an Indian racing driver.
 She is the country's first female national racing champion.

-Racing
+Racing and other work

-She started her racing career at the age of 9, when she started indoor Kart racing.
+She started her racing career at the age of 10, when she started indoor Kart racing.

 In 2016, she founded the Alisha Abdullah Racing Academy, through which she identifies talented racers to support.

 In 2018, she was felicitated by President Ram Nath Kovind and the Minister of Women and Child Development, Maneka Sanjay Gandhi as the 'First Lady' to have embarked in the field of motorsports from India.